What it is

 For deeper metric explanation, see: Share of Voice & Visibility Metrics.

-4. Position vs Visibility - whatโs the difference?
+4. Position vs Visibility - what’s the difference?

-There are two ways to evaluate competitors:
+There are two primary ways to evaluate competitors.

 Best for: